shahriarsss/facial-recognition-authentication/readme.txt

 3. **Security Settings:** Plugin settings page for administrators.

 == Changelog ==

+= 1.0.3 - 2025-02-23 =
+* Fixed login issue where FormData was not sending correctly, ensuring proper authentication with domain validation.
+* Improved logging in Django backend for better debugging.

 = 1.0.2 =
 * Disabled admin notices on plugin page to improve user experience.
 * Fixed minor bugs and improved performance.